 Employment practices liability insurance protects your business against costs from lawsuits for employment discrimination or wrongful termination claims brought by your employees.
 This insurance can be especially important for smaller businesses without human resources or legal personnel.

 Key person insurance protects a business against the lost business income that can result if the business owner or a key manager or employee becomes disabled or dies.
 The proceeds of the insurance can keep the business afloat during the transition to a replacement, and to hire and train the replacement, pay employees, or implement other measures to compensate for the loss.

 The business insurance discussed above, among others, can provide essential protection for your business.
 Failing to obtain the insurance your business needs could ultimately be much more expensive than the cost of the policies.
 However, determining which types your business needs can be confusing.
 Call us today so we can advise you about the best way to protect your business.

-NOTICE: The information on this website does not constitute legal advice and you should not rely on any information without seeking the advice of a competent attorney licensed to practice in your jurisdiction.
-This web site is both a communication and/or solicitation as defined by California Rules of Professional Conduct, rule 1-400.
+NOTICE: The information on this website does not constitute legal advice.
+You should not rely on any information without seeking the advice of a competent attorney licensed to practice in your jurisdiction.
+This website is both a communication and/or solicitation as defined by California Rules of Professional Conduct, rule 1-400.
 For further information, please click here.